CamClrt/FoodChoice/README.md

 ## 1. Before starting

-> You need to install
+> You need to install MySQL

 * MySQL 8 -> please follow [the official documentation](https://dev.mysql.com/doc/mysql-installation-excerpt/8.0/en/)

 After MySQL installation, in your terminal use theses commands:

-> Clone the repository from Github

-`git clone git@github.com:CamClrt/FoodChoice.git` or `git clone https://github.com/CamClrt/FoodChoice.git`

 > Configure MySQL

 Create a user with all privileges:

 TODO

+> Clone the repository from Github

+`git clone git@github.com:CamClrt/FoodChoice.git` or `git clone https://github.com/CamClrt/FoodChoice.git`

 > Install the package